Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - "What happens after you die?"
 "Lot's of things happen after you die - they just don't involve you"
 - Don't cry because it's over, smile because it happened. - **Ludwig Jacobowski**
 - We all have two lives, the second one starts when you realize you only have one. - **Confucius**
-- Life is not always a matter of holding good cards, but sometimes, playing a poor hand well.
+- Life is not always a matter of holding good cards, but sometimes, playing a poor hand well. - **Jack London**
 - There's no point in living if you can't, at least occasionally, live.
 - Life - the way it really is - is a battle not between good and bad, but between bad and worse.
 - If you wait until you're ready, you'll be waiting for the rest of your life. - **Lemony Snicket, The Ersatz Elevator**
 - I'm not afraid of death.
-It's the stake one puts up in order to play the game of life.
+It's the stake one puts up to play the game of life.
 - Have recently come to appreciate the awesome, absurdist humor of Waiting for Godot.
 We so often wait, without knowing why, when or where. - **Elon Musk**
 - It is possible to commit no mistakes and still lose.
 That is not a weakness, that is life.
 - Isn't it funny how day by day nothing changes but, when we look back everything is different. - **C.S Lewis**